Discover everything you need to know to become an Intensive Care (ICU), nurse. From the interview to the job, this is your complete guide.

 ICU Nurse Interview Tips

 Now that you know what an ICU Nurse does and how to become one, let’s talk about the interview.
 This is probably one of the most important pieces of the puzzle.
-If you want to become a critical care nurse, you’ll have to ace the interview, and this is how you do it.
+If you want to become a critical care nurse, you’ll have to ace the interview, dress to impress, and this is how you do it.

 The most important thing is to realize the challenge that’s ahead of you.
 Do not take it lightly.
 You must be willing to do what’s necessary to be successful in the role.
 Once you understand this, you just have to express it in the interview.